An air transport pilot licence (ATPL) lets you pilot or co-pilot any private or commercial operation.

 Training for air transport pilot licence

-ATPL training also covers:
+ATPL training covers:

-- multi-engine aircraft skills
+- multi-engine aircraft practical operational competencies

 - other generic piloting.